kyma-project/kyma/docs/api-gateway-v2/02-01-api-gateway.md

 ### Accessing unsecured resources without a token

 The developer sends a request to access a resource without a token.
 The request is proxied by the Oathkeeper proxy.
-The proxy checks if the Access Rules created for the resource, and verifies if it can be accessed without a token.
+The proxy checks if there are Access Rules created for the resource, and verifies if it can be accessed without a token.
 If the resource can be accessed without a token, the request is forwarded to the resource.